WMDA/social-media-analysis/README.rst

 -csv                Saves output to CSV, needs a directory to save csv to.

--n,--name           Gives the file a name, if this option is not used in
+-n, --name           Gives the file a name, if this option is not used in
                     conjunction with -csv then file will be called reddit_database.

--gbq,--bigquery   Saves results to google bigquery reddit_table.
+-gbq, --bigquery   Saves results to google bigquery reddit_table.
 Needs
                   project id (found on google cloud platform), reddit_table also needs name so flag -n must be used.